skacula/copilot-git-prompt-tracker/README.md

 - **`Copilot Tracker: Sign Out from GitHub`** - Clean sign out when needed

 #### Navigation Commands
-- **`Copilot Tracker: View Project Prompts`** - View prompts for current project only
+- **`Copilot Tracker: View Project Prompts`** - View AI prompts for current project only
-- **`Copilot Tracker: View Prompt History`** - Browse all prompts with project filtering
+- **`Copilot Tracker: View Prompt History`** - Browse all AI prompts with project filtering

 ### GUI Interface

 #### Activity Bar Integration
-- Look for the tracker icon (🎯) in the left activity bar
+- Look for the AI tracker icon (🎯) in the left activity bar
-- Click to open the Copilot Prompt Tracker view
+- Click to open the AI Git Prompt Tracker view
-- Browse your saved prompts in chronological order
+- Browse your saved AI interactions in chronological order
+- See provider identification (Copilot, Claude Code, etc.) for each interaction
 - Use refresh and configure buttons in the view header

 #### Interactive Features